microsoftgraph/entra-powershell/module/docs/entra-powershell-beta/Microsoft.Graph.Entra.Beta/New-EntraBetaConditionalAccessPolicy.md

  [-DisplayName <String>] [<CommonParameters>]
 ```

-## DESCRIPTION
+## Description
-This cmdlet allows an admin to create new conditional access policy in Azure Active Directory.
+this cmdlet allows an admin to create new conditional access policy in Azure Active Directory.
 Conditional access policies are custom rules that define an access scenario.

-## EXAMPLES
+## Examples

 ### Example 1: Creates a new conditional access policy in Azure AD that require MFA to access Exchange Online.
 ```